ropensci/DataSpaceR/cran-comments.md

+## Release summary

+* This is a new release.
+* Jason Taylor (jmtaylor@fredhutch.org) is the new maintainer.

 ## Test environments
-* local R installation, R 4.0.2
+* local R installation, R 4.1.1
-* ubuntu 16.04 (on travis-ci), R 4.0.2
+* ubuntu 18.04 and macOS (on GitHub Actions), R 4.1.1
 * win-builder (devel)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.